AlternateKeyboard/ASERT/README.md

 # SPECIFIC DESIGN QUESTIONS

-### But the T (and H) isn’t under a finger.
+### Q: But the T (and H) isn’t under a finger.

 Unfortunately no, but they are on the home row at least.
 Much improved over Qwerty.

 Any changes to get T under a finger starts you down the rabbithole while breaking bigrams and trigrams.
 Ugh.
 The goal of ASERT is using your old muscle memory and an easy transition.

-### A vowel in the bottom row?
+### Q: A vowel in the bottom row?

 It does seem weird doesn't it?
 But the letter frequency is fine.
 The LY bigram is comfortable.
 Much better spot than its qwerty position.

 (BTW the history of Qwerty is the vowels were placed in the top row.
 The A moved, but the rest remained.
 This gives us the whole opportunity to row swap most of them into the home row!
 Anyway, I think that's why a vowel in the bottom row seems weird.)

-### The left hand is still overloaded
+### Q: The left hand is still overloaded

 Yes, there’s no getting around that without moving keys to the right hand, which necessitates moving displaced keys back to the left.
-It gets messy very quickly and away from the goal of using muscle memory and easy transition.
-You can see possible changes below.
+It gets messyand away from the goal of using muscle memory and easy transition.
+You can see possible changes in ASETG.

 BUT the common complaint about the left hand is tiredness.
 I think a large part of that is from constant reaching and stretching.
 Reach for E, reach for R, diagonal stretch for T. Moving ERT, even T not under a finger, should alleviate some of this.
 Yes you still reach for T but it’s a shorter reach.
 All 3 combined and it could be enough to really help*.
 This is subjective, so need user feedback.